 How To Get To The Sweet Gum Woods

-So, how do you get to Tai Tong to see the red leaves?
+There are a few options to get to Tai Tong to see the red leaves.

 - Take the West Rail Line to Long Ping Station.

-- Alight at Tai Tong Shan Road (second last stop), and then walk up hill for about 2.64 kms, or 40 minutes to reach the Sweet Gum Woods.
+- Alight at Tai Tong Shan Road, and walk up hill for about 2.64 kms, or 40 minutes to reach the Sweet Gum Woods (instructions below).

-During the season when the leaves turn red, the K66 bus plies directly between Long Ping MTR and Tai Tong Shan Road (no stops in between) on Sundays and public holidays.
-It also drops you at the roundabout, which saves you 500 m of walking.
+During the season when the leaves turn red, the K66 bus plies directly between Long Ping MTR and Tai Tong Shan Road on Sundays and public holidays.
+It also drops you at the roundabout, which saves you about 500 m of walking.

 Public Transport – Red Minibus

-It’s probably best to take a green taxi from Yuen Long MTR to the country park.
+You can also take a green taxi to Tai Tong Shan Road car park.
+It’s probably best to take it from Yuen Long MTR station.
 The fare should be around HK$ 60.